WHO SHOULD TAKE CALCIUM SUPPLEMENTS?

-Most people get enough calcium in their everyday diet by eating dairy foods and leafy green vegetables.
-Older women and men may need extra calcium to prevent their bones from becoming thin (osteoporosis).
+Most people get enough calcium in their normal diet.
+Dairy foods and leafy green vegetables have high levels of calcium.
+Older women and men may need extra calcium to prevent their bones from getting thin (osteoporosis).

-Types of calcium supplements
+Forms of calcium include:

-- Calcium carbonate: Over-the-counter antacid products, such as Tums and Rolaids contain calcium carbonate.
-These sources of calcium carbonate do not cost very much.
-Each pill or chew provides 200 - 400 mg of calcium.
+- Calcium carbonate: Over-the-counter (OTC) antacid products, such as Tums and Rolaids, contain calcium carbonate.
+These sources of calcium do not cost much.
+Each pill or chew provides 200 to 400 mg of calcium.

-- Calcium citrate: This is a more expensive form of the supplement.
+- Calcium citrate: This is a more expensive form of calcium.
 It is absorbed well on an empty or full stomach.
-People with low levels of stomach acid (a condition that is more common in people over age 50) absorb calcium citrate more easily than calcium carbonate.
+People with low levels of stomach acid (a condition that is more common in people over age 50) absorb calcium citrate better than calcium carbonate.

 When choosing a calcium supplement:

-It is important to increase the dose of your calcium supplement slowly.
-Take just 500 mg a day for a week, and then slowly add more calcium.
+Increase the dose of your calcium supplement slowly.
+Start with 500 mg a day for a week, and then add more over time.

 - Allow more calcium to be absorbed